 The sponsor of an equity index can add, delete or substitute the constituents of such equity index or make other methodological changes that could change the level of one or more constituents.
 The changing of the constituents of an equity index may affect the level of such equity index as a newly added constituent may perform significantly worse or better than the constituent it replaces, which in turn may adversely affect the value of the Index.
 The sponsor of an equity index may also alter, discontinue or suspend calculation or dissemination of such equity index.
 The sponsor of an equity index which constitutes (or is the underlying asset referenced by) an Index Component in the Index will have no involvement in the Index and will have no obligation to any investor in investment products linked to the Index (unless such sponsor is also the a Co-Index Sponsor or an affiliate of a Co-Index Sponsor).
-The sponsor of an equity index may take any actions in respect of such equity index without regard to the interests of the investors in investment products linked to the Index.
+The sponsor of an equity index may take any actions in respect of such equity index without regard to the interests of the investors in investment products linked to the Index, and any of these actions could have an adverse effect on the value of the Index.